ronniiii-i/snaplog/README.md

 ## 🔧 Features

 - Starts monitoring once the system is active
-- Takes screenshots every X minutes (configurable)
+- Takes screenshots every 5 minutes (configurable)
 - Saves screenshots as `.binn` files in a local directory
-- Moves and renames screenshots to `.jpg` on a remote server daily
+- Moves and renames screenshots to `.png` on a remote server daily
 - Automatically clears local files after successful upload

 ## ⚙️ Configuration